Class Action FDUTPA Lawsuit Filed Against Costco—Florida Man Argues Battery Advertisement Was Deceptive

 Schedule a Confidential Consultation With a Florida FDUTPA Claims Attorney

 At Pike & Lustig, LLP, our Florida business fraud lawyers have deep expertise in FDUPTA claims.
 We are driven to protect our clients through every step of the legal process.
 If you have questions about what constitutes a deceptive or otherwise unfair trade practice under Florida law, we can get you answers.
 Contact us today for a confidential appointment with an attorney.
-Our firm handles all sides of FDUTPA litigation from our offices in West Palm Beach and Miami.
+Our firm handles all sides of FDUTPA litigation from our offices in West Palm Beach, Wellington and Miami.